wesf76/hello-world/README.md

 # hello-world
-my first repository
+my first repository.
-wes here! learning coding and trying to put it into practice.
+Wes here! learning coding and trying to put it into practice.
+Im self teaching html, css, jQuery, Java so far.